 SSL stands for Secure Socket Layer.
-It is a layer of encryption which protects sensitive data (such as personal information or credit card information) whilst in transmission from being viewed or tampered with while it is in transmission.
+It is a layer of encryption which protects sensitive data (such as personal information or credit card information) from being viewed or tampered with while it is in transmission.

 Most dedicated SSL’s come with additional benefits such as securing multiple domains or WildCard certificates.
 Depending upon the CA or Certificate Authority, most Dedicated SSL’s also come with some form of insurance/warranties.